-- Pursue new restaurant development in major markets: - Backfill smaller existing markets to build brand awareness; - Deliver consistent same store sales through providing high-quality food and service; and - Leverage our infrastructure.
+- Pursue new restaurant development in major markets: - Backfill smaller existing markets to build brand awareness; - Deliver consistent same store sales through providing high-quality food and service; - Leverage our infrastructure.

-As of September 24, 2017, we opened seven new restaurants year-to-date and we also opened two additional restaurant subsequent to September 24, 2017.
+During the 13-week period ended April 1, 2018, we opened two new restaurants and we also opened two additional restaurants subsequent to April 1, 2018.
 We have an established presence in Texas, the Southeast and the Midwest, with restaurants in multiple large markets in these regions.
 Our growth plan over the next five years focuses on developing additional locations in our existing core markets and major markets while continuing to "backfill" our existing markets in order to build our brand awareness.